-The Financial Aid Program at Faulkner State is under the direction of the Director of Financial Aid and is operated by a full staff.
+The Financial Aid Program at the College is under the direction of the Director of Financial Aid and is operated by a full staff.
 The Financial Aid Committee acts as an advisory, review and decision-making council to the Director of Financial Aid.

 Awarding of Financial Aid